rastogiachyut/shortnerAndDictionary/README.md

 Limitations:

 1)URL shortener
 - It can handle a max of 100000 urls only.
+It takes about 5 minutes to process all the urls.
 - No regex has been added to check for urls only.

 2)Dictionary